Aesthetic Realism Looks at New York City: The High Line

 Joining all sections of the High Line are three elements: the tracks, the plantings, and the linear concrete planks that make up the flooring.

-linear concrete planks
+Tracks linear concrete planks

 Some of the rails that were still in place from the 1930s were carefully re-laid in new alignments to give visitors a keen sense of the High Line’s former transportation uses.
 Meanwhile—and this is the feature that caught our attention as soon as we climbed the Gansevoort Street stairs—wild and cultivated nature is now an inseparable part of this hard steel structure.
 These plantings intentionally recall the carpet of weeds and shrubs that covered the abandoned High Line for years.
 The rails and switches remind us of the structure’s gritty industrial past, yet they are softened by the variegated, carefully planned vegetation—dozens of varieties of grasses, flowers, and saplings planted abundantly between and around the rails and walkways.
 This makes a surprising, dramatic, yet pleasing relation of the opposites of hardness and softness.
 It surprised and thrilled us to see purple, blue, or red blossoms partly concealing and blending with the tracks, yet it seems right—an effect that tracks or plants alone would not have.